simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``smpi/papi-events`` **default:** unset

-When the PAPI support was compiled in SimGrid, this option takes the names of PAPI counters and adds their respective values to the trace files (See Section :ref:`tracing_tracing_options`).
+When the PAPI support is compiled into SimGrid, this option takes the names of PAPI counters and adds their respective values to the trace files (See Section :ref:`tracing_tracing_options`).